AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 -->

-- To review what samples would be downloaded without performing the download yet, you can use the `--dryrun` option as follows.
-    - We strongly recommend using the `--dryrun` flag the first time you run the script for a new data download to ensure the downloaded files are as expected.

-    ```sh
-    ./download-data.py --dryrun
-    ```

-- If you're only working with a subset of the data, you can use the `--projects` or `--samples` to download select projects or samples, respectively (note that these options are mutually exclusive):
+- If you're only working with a subset of the data, you can use the `--projects` or `--samples` option to download select projects or samples, respectively (note that these options are mutually exclusive):

     ```sh
     # use the --projects option